In Victory: Magnanimity

 This was a two-pronged challenge: the U.S. needed receivers that could tune much faster than any of the manual methods that existed, and it needed receivers that could tune a much broader range of frequencies along the electromagnetic spectrum.
 Again Stanford technology would solve these challenges.

-Now Stanford’s Electronics Research Laboratory delivered another tube which forever changed electronic intelligence receivers – the Traveling Wave Tube (TWT.)
+Now Stanford’s Electronics Research Laboratory delivered receivers using another tube which forever changed electronic intelligence – the Traveling Wave Tube (TWT.)
 Invented in Britain and further developed at Bell Labs, this tube would deliver the “holy grail” for ELINT receivers – instantaneous scan speed and extremely broad frequency range.
 A Traveling Wave Tube (TWT) could electronically tune through microwave frequencies at 1000 times faster than any other device, and it could operate in a frequency range measured in gigahertz.
-As a microwave preamp, it had high gain, low noise and extremely wide bandwidth.
-It was perfect for a new generation of ELINT receivers to be built into the Ferret planes searching for signals around the Soviet Union.
+As a microwave preamplifier, it had high gain, low noise, and extremely wide bandwidth.
+It was perfect for a new generation of ELINT receivers to be built into the Ferret planes searching for signals around the Soviet Union and bombers attempting to enter it.
 Later on TWTs would be built that could not only be used in receivers, but also actually transmit broadband microwaves at high power.

 Stanley Kaisel, a research associate at the Stanford ERL tube laboratory, left to join Litton’s startup.
 He left Litton in 1959 and started Microwave Electronics Corporation (MEC) to make low power, low noise TWTs.
 He sold the company to Teledyne in 1965.